 A widely-discussed topic lately has been sexual harassment in the workplace, specifically in the movie business.
 As I keep hearing more and more stories on the subject, another industry that I know first-hand this is an issue in is the fashion industry.
 In 2016, I was working as a model in New York and was put in a very uncomfortable situation with a male photographer.
-I never told my agency about what happened that day out of fear they liked him, and being a new model at the agency, I might offend them.
-I do believe now though that this is an important story for models to know so that they don’t find themselves in these situations.
+I never told my agency about what happened that day out of fear they liked him and being a new model at the agency, I thought I might offend them.
+I believe now that this is an important story for models to know so that they don’t find themselves in similar situations.

 I’d say the highlights of that train ride were him showing me the hundreds of photos of naked models he had on his phone and then informing me that he was currently in the middle of a lawsuit with one of the models he had taken one of (over such photo).
 Once we finally got to the beach, we walked the boardwalk and he gave me the bottoms to my bikini along with a top he brought so I could change in the bathroom while he got us food.
 I changed and when I looked in the mirror I didn’t want to leave.
 The shirt he provided me with was so low-cut and wasn’t even a bikini top, so it had no coverage.
 I felt naked walking outside amongst the groups of families and others staring at me as I went over to meet the photographer at the table he got us.

 We got to the beach and more photos was not what was on his mind.
 He laid a towel down and got out the rosé he bought and poured me a glass.
-At this point, I really was not in the mood to sit and converse with this man over a glass of wine, while he kept asking me to “drink your rosé” in his creepy voice.
+At this point, I really was not in the mood to sit and converse with this man over a glass of wine while he kept asking me to, “drink your rosé” in his creepy voice.
 I held it in my hand as he kept commenting on my body and how I looked to him over and over.
 I just stared at the water and said nothing.
-I didn’t want to say “fuck this, I’m leaving” at this point, since I had no idea how to get back and he was holding my wallet and my phone I had asked for in which he replied I didn’t need it now.
-I eventually got him to leave when I suggested we take the last pictures and I think he knew nothing else on the beach was happening between him and I besides that.
+I didn’t want to say, “fuck this, I’m leaving,” at this point, since I had no idea how to get back.
+He was also holding my wallet and my phone I had asked for in which he replied that I didn’t need it now.
+I eventually got him to leave when I suggested we take the last pictures, and I think he knew nothing else on the beach was happening between him and I besides that.